A TIFF Third Culture Cheat Sheet

 The Season’s Best Fashion Trend Is Over-The-Top Exuberance

-It’s official: maximalism is back.
+Best fashion trend is over th top exuberance It’s official: maximalism is back.
 Think attention-grabbing silhouettes, bold pattern, bright colour and a very ‘more-is-more’ approach.
 But make no mistake—this isn’t just a swing away from quiet luxury.
-Rather, it’s a power move that’s all about claiming your space.
-What foll
+Rather, it’s a power move th

 From The Screen To Your Table, How Cinema Impacts What We Eat